abair/tabletop_sim/README.md

-# vim-tabletop_sim
+# tabletop_sim
-Edit and build your Tabletop Simulator scripts with thsi integration for the TTS API.
+Edit and build your Tabletop Simulator scripts with this integration for the TTS API.